jwwishart/machen/README.markdown

 Machen
 ======
-A simple html based presentation (think PowerPoint) like framework that I hope to use as a revision tool.

-A Html page will have a number of panels and clicking space will move you forward and backspace will move you backwards.
-Inside each panel can be an answer section.
-The answer section will show when you are on a panel and click the spacebar (as answer sections are hidden by default.)
-If the current panel's answer section is showing and the user clicks the space bar, then the next panel is shown.

-I'm using this as a revision tool.
+Machen is a simple framework that works like presentation software i.e. PowerPoint.
+This project was developed as a tool for the revision of material I’m learning in my study of Koine Greek.
+It allows simple creation of slides and the inclusion of sub panels that contain the answers.
+Slides are first shown with the answer hidden and the next time you press the spacebar or other relevant keys the answer section is shown.
+Movement is done through a variety of keyboard keys or mouse clicks and it has a full view port mode to remove everything bar the content area.